polysocket-old/polysocketd/README.md

 `403` unauthorized means your socket isn't valid

-`201` means we have accepted your data and pushed it along your socket
+`201` means we have accepted your data and pushed it along your socket, feel free to send more now

-There is no body to the response.
-Just a 201 code.
-Once you receive this code, you are free to POST again.
-You shouldn't POST multiple times before receiving a response to ensure that order is maintained.

 ### `GET ://#{relay}/polysocket/jsonp?socket=#{socket}&timeout=#{timeout_ms}&callback=#{callback_fn}`